Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Acknowledgments.

 \section{Acknowledgments.}

-This research is supported partially by the NSF grants CCF-1740761 and DMS-1547357.
+This research is supported partially by the NSF grants CCF-1740761, CCF-2049010 and DMS-1547357.
 We acknowledge the influence of the BIRS Oaxaca workshop on Multiparameter Persistence which partially seeded this work.
-We also acknowledge comments made by Michael Lesnick, Primoz Skraba, and Uli Bauer which helped improving the presentation of this paper.

 \begin{appendices}